 …sprinkle in the flour and salt…

-…and using your largest rubber scraper or spatula, fold until the mixture is uniform (instructions on how to fold properly are under the Techniques” menu to the right).
-This bumpy look is a sign of an over-beaten batter.
-It should be smooth on top…but there you are.
+…and using your largest rubber scraper or spatula, fold until the mixture is uniform (instructions on how to fold properly are under the Techniques” menu on the left).

 Hey Joe, following your tutorial here, seems excellent so far.
 I did notice that the step about adding vanilla at the end of the egg / sugar beating is missing from the tutorial.
 It is in the recipe, just not the picture series.
 Will report back later when the cake is done, though.
 Your recipes have not failed me yet!